 The 2017 winner of that award spearheaded the $41.6 million fundraiser for Hurricane Harvey relief efforts, created the Justin J. Watt foundation to bring sports equipment to middle school students across the country, and even donates his time to the coolest pregame ritual in the NFL.

-Once again, the three-time NFL Defensive Player of the Year is proving he’s the hero every young football fan deserves.
+The three-time NFL Defensive Player of the Year proves time and again he’s the hero every young football fan deserves.

-It’s unclear exactly what took place, but Lundgaard was shot and killed.
-A police officer and female bystander were also shot, but both are in stable condition.
+It was initially unclear exactly what took place, but Lundgaard was shot and killed.
+A police officer and female bystander were also shot, but both ended up in stable condition.
 The man later died at a local hospital as a result of his injuries.
-The report doesn’t say how exactly the man died.
+The report didn’t say how exactly the man died.

 A GoFundMe page was created to raise money to help the grieving Lundgaard family, and who should show up on the scene but J.J.
 Watt.

 Watt, whose father is a retired firefighter, donated $10,000 to the family of firefighter Michael Lundgaard.
-That page already has over 1,100 donations in the first 17 hours, and neither Watt, nor his foundation, publicly commented on the donation.
+That page rolled up over 1,100 donations in the first 17 hours, and neither Watt, nor his foundation, publicly commented on the donation.
 It’s not the first time, and it certainly won’t be the last, that Watt’s made anonymous donations to families that need it the most.

 At a time when negative media seems to rule all, seeing positivity in the world makes everything seem alright.
 Watt truly practices what he preaches and is cementing his legacy off the football field with these random acts of kindness.